-Nobody likes a mess and we understand that, but to build fiber-optic lines we have to bury it underground.
-We work with multiple contractors who help us dig an area, put conduit piping underground, run fiber lines through that conduit, and then put the moved-Earth back into the areas that were dug out.
-We also put grass seed in the areas we dig.
-The goal after installation is complete, is to make your yard look as though nothing happened.
+Nobody likes a mess in their yard, and we understand that, but to build fiber-optic lines we must bury it underground.
+We work with multiple different contractors who help us dig, put conduit piping underground, run fiber lines through the conduit, and then put the moved-Earth back into the areas that were dug out.
+We also put grass seed in the areas we dug up.
+The goal after installation is complete, is to make your yard look like we never dug any lines.
 We like to think long-term at Craw-Kan and installation might be messy for a short while, but you will have access to some of the fastest internet in the world, potentially for the rest of your life!

 We wish we could be everywhere at once.
-Building fiber-optic lines takes time and a lot of man-power.
-If you could imagine driving down every single road in Southeast Kansas, that could take a little bit of effort.
-Now imagine having to dig up all of that area and installing fiber-optic lines.
+Building fiber-optic lines takes time and a lot of manpower.
+We are trying to be down as many roads in southeast Kansas as we can.
+Just driving every road in southeast Kansas would take a large amount of time, let alone digging lines on all those roads.
 That process would take time, a lot of people working, and it would cause a mess that would mimic a natural disaster.
-We currently only have so many contractors working as hard as they can, we don’t want to tear apart a whole town in one week, and on top of that, if it ever rains we can’t do any digging, so we need consistently good weather to progress.
-To avoid a logistical mess, we work in sections of town, strategically, to get the most done without a ton of clutter.
+We can only have so many contractors at a time, and we have them working as hard as they can.
+We do not want to tear apart a whole town in one week, and on top of that, if it rains, we can’t do any digging, so we need consistent, good weather to progress.
+To avoid a logistical mess, we work in sections of town, strategically, to get the most done in one area without having to move around.
 Another reason we may not be in your area is because you might be out of range of service.
 We are expanding into new territories often but building a main line of fiber down a road costs a ton, so if there is demand in a particular area for fiber-optic internet, we would love to expand into a neighborhood near you.
-Sometimes if we want to move into a new town or larger section of a county, we might have to consult our Board of Directors for approval.
+Sometimes, if we want to move into a new town or larger section of a county, we might have to consult our Board of Directors for approval.
 Other issues we encounter that slow our expansion process is building fiber under bodies of water like river and lakes, under railroads, and other natural or man-made obstacles.

 Fiber uses light signals compared to copper lines that use electrical signals.
 That means the data capacity of fiber-optic lines and the lack of interference (a common issue on standard copper lines) makes the light-driven data technology perfect for delivering blistering gigabit speeds.

-One megabit per second (Mbps) equals 1000 Kbps or one million bps.
-It's also expressed as Mbps, Mb/sec, and Mb/s.
+One megabit per second (Mbps) equals 1000 kilobit per second (Kbps) or one million bits per second (bps).
 One gigabit per second (Gbps) equals 1000 Mbps, one million Kbps or one billion bps.
 Want to know how fast Gigabit really is?

-- Streaming video: All that bandwidth means lag-free HBOGo, Netflix, and more, even when you're watching different shows on different devices at once.
-But the real improvement is that you can watch 4K videos (and higher) which uses four to five times as much data as a 1080p stream, will be just as fast, without the ceaseless loading and buffer times you may experience on standard broadband.
+- Streaming video: All that bandwidth means lag-free HBOGo, Netflix, and more, even when you are watching different shows on different devices at once.
+But the real improvement is that you can watch 4K videos (and higher), which uses four to five times as much data as a 1080p stream, without the ceaseless loading and buffer times you may experience on standard broadband.

 - Online gaming: Anyone who has ever lost a game due to a slow connection will appreciate the switch to gigabit speeds.
-With matching upload/download speeds, you'll never need to worry about slow ping rates and spotty connections.
+With matching upload/download speeds, you will never need to worry about high ping rates and spotty connections.

-- Multiple users: Finally, the best and largest reason to switch to gigabit speed isn't to satisfy one prolific data hog like a teenager who is online all day and night, but rather several users.
-A family of four can max out a broadband connection quite easily with little more than a Netflix Binge Watching Party and a round of Fortnite online, but gigabit speeds promise to support far more data simultaneously, making it possible to stream music in the kitchen, a movie in the living room, and a game in the kids' rooms without a missing a beat.
+- Multiple users: Finally, the best reason to switch to gigabit speed isn't to satisfy one’s prolific data hog like a teenager who is online all day and night, but rather several users.
+A family of four can max out a broadband connection quite easily with little more than a Netflix-binge-watching-party and a round of Fortnite online, but gigabit speeds promise to support far more data simultaneously, making it possible to stream music in the kitchen, a movie in the living room, and a game in the kids' rooms without a missing a beat.

 The best way to see if you qualify for fiber-optic service is to fill out the form below.
 This form lets us know if you live in a region we currently serve.
 If you do, we can move you along in the process and set-up a drop point to run a fiber line to your home and/or business.
-If you don’t qualify, that means you unfortunately can’t receive service at this time, but by filling out this form it shows us where there is a demand in the community, so we know where to continue our expansion.
+If you do not qualify, that means you, unfortunately, cannot receive service at this time, but by filling out this form it shows us where there is a demand in the community, so we know where to continue our expansion.
 Please fill out this form if you are interested in our service.
 Who Should Fill Out This Form: https://ruralfiber.org/?source=fbfaq#prequalify

-- If you are interested in fiber internet and you haven’t filled out the form before.
+- If you are interested in fiber internet and you have not filled out the form before.